Gradians to Circles Converter

 Enter the angle in gradians below to get the value converted to circles.

 Do you want to convert circles to gradians?

 How to Convert Gradians to Circles

-The angle in circles is equal to the gradians multiplied by 0.0025.
+The angle in circles is equal to the angle in gradians divided by 400.

 Gradians and circles are both units used to measure angle.
 Keep reading to learn more about each unit of measure.